shuxin-03/election-blog/content/post/2024-11-13-week-10/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-4-1.png" width="672" />

 My prediction error for each state is demonstrated in the graph below.
+All values still result in the correct prediction for the party winner of each state's two-party popular vote.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-5-1.png" width="672" />